-Since the inception of the Jeep Gladiator, the “interweb” has been abuzz with Jeep fans wanting to get some intel on the first Jeep truck ever produced.
-I must say, I fell in love immediately when I first laid eyes on it and couldn’t wait to see custom gladiators and YouTube videos of these beasts performing off-road.
-The Gladiator was released with a V6 Pentastar Engine which incorporated Stop-Start technology, 285 horsepower, 260 lb-ft torque and a 6-speed manual or 8-speed auto transmission.
-What made this vehicle unique is that it is the ONLY convertible pickup truck on the market with a removable hardtop, soft top or both options available.
-UNBELIEVABLE!!!
+I will be the first to admit, I fell in love immediately when I first laid eyes on it and couldn’t wait to see custom gladiators and YouTube videos of these beasts performing off-road.
+The Gladiator was released with a V6 Pentastar Engine which incorporated Stop-Start technology, 285 horsepower, 260 lb-ft torque, and a 6-speed manual or 8-speed auto transmission.
+What made this vehicle unique is that it is the ONLY convertible pickup truck on the market with a removable hardtop, soft top, or both options available.
+UN-FREAKIN-BELIEVABLE!!!

-However, just like any new model vehicle that leaves the production floor, it comes with a few niggles.
+However, just like any new model that rolls off the production floor, it comes with its share of niggles.
 Many owners have been complaining about the steering of the Gladiator, saying it feels loose, unresponsive and causes the Gladiator to wander slightly.
-Many of these complaints or should I say observations are from seasoned Jeep drivers who are familiar with the driving dynamics of the Wranglers and are familiar with solid front axle driving dynamics.
+Many of these complaints or observations are from seasoned Jeep drivers who are familiar with the driving dynamics of the Wranglers and are very familiar with solid front axle driving dynamics.

-So are there claims valid?
-Are they perhaps just being a bit paranoid after the JL Wrangler steering disaster?
-Is there really a problem with the Jeep Gladiators steering or is it just a perception with new Gladiator owners perhaps asking a bit too much from a solid front axle vehicle?
+So are their claims valid?
+Are they perhaps just being a bit paranoid after the JL Wrangler steering disaster or Is there a legit problem with the Jeep Gladiators steering?
+Are new Gladiator owners perhaps asking a bit too much from a solid front axle vehicle?

-Let’s look a bit closer at this steering complaints.
+Let’s look a bit closer at these steering complaints.

 Jeep Gladiator Steering Issues